valleywood/open-next-ssr-ppr-issue/README.md

-# SSR Blank Page Reproduction
+# Open Next SSR Blank Page Reproduction

 This is a minimal reproduction case for a blank page issue with SSR routes in OpenNext/Cloudflare environments.